How to Research Records

 - It is important to focus your inquiry to obtain an accurate price quote.

 - Most registry agents and historians charge a fee per hour for historical research, plus applicable taxes.
-Additionally, there may be disbursement costs that professionals must pay to the LTSA for obtaining and printing records.
+Additionally, there may be disbursement costs that professionals must pay to LTSA for obtaining and printing records.